Tassos Marinos Tassos Marinos Joomla Extensions

 How to restrict certain file types?

 To restrict certain file types, click on the File Upload field in the form builder.
 In the Field Options panel there will a field called Allowed File Types.
-Here, you can specify the extensions you’d like to allow, separated by a comma.
+You can specify the extensions you’d like to allow, separated by a comma.

 Allow only certain file types to be uploaded in your Joomla!
 Form